Contact

 Many online marketplaces could adopt blockchain technology, which allows product information to be secured on a tamper-proof distributed database.
 Being able to prove the authenticity of the item, trace the item’s ownership records from the date of manufacture, and transfer ownership credentials with ease to another party in the form of a Digital Product Passport solves a key challenge in second-hand watch sales.

-Having the ownership information available on the blockchain gives second-hand customers the capacity to check the credentials of the previous owners as well as receiving infallible proof of their new ownership upon purchase.
+Having the ownership information available on the blockchain gives second-hand customers the capacity to check the credentials of the previous owners as well as receive infallible proof of their new ownership upon purchase.
 This provides peace of mind and is ‘trustless’, an imperative for resale on second-hand marketplaces where you may not have a brand to hold directly accountable if something goes wrong with the sale.

 Resale markets also extend beyond the physical – collectible NFTs can be tied to watches and resold by the purchaser.
 These tokens essentially ‘follow’ the watch throughout its lifecycle via the blockchain, creating extra value whether sold together with the physical product or separately.